catseye/Robin/doc/Reactor.markdown

 *   The previous state of the reactor.
 (This will be the initial state if the reactor body has never before been evaluated.)

-The body is expected to return a list where the first element is the new state of the reactor, and each of the subsequent elements is a _response_ to the facility.
-A response it iself a two-element list containing:
+Given these things, the body is expected to evaluate to a list where the first element is the new state of the reactor, and each of the subsequent elements is a _response_ to the facility.
+A response is itself a two-element list containing:

 *   A literal symbol called the _response code_ specifying the kind of response to the event that is being made; and